API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: Threats to Validity

 \section{Threats to Validity}

 We report about internal, external, and construct threats to the validity of our study.

 \textbf{Internal validity.} This study relies on a very rich and complex network of software artifacts.
 The complexity is such that we could not completely resolve the artifacts captured in the MDG~\cite{Benelallam2019}.
-For network reasons, download limitations, some artifacts could not be resolved.
-In total we resolved \nbrclientgav of the \nbclientgav artifact (91.84\%), which corresponds to \nbrdependency dependency relationships (91.78\%).
-Overall, our analysis covered \nbusage of \nbapielementsused different API elements.
+Indeed, the MDG contains a minority of artifacts, hosted on other repositories than Maven Central.
+For network reasons, e.g. download limitations, some artifacts could not be resolved.
+In total, we resolved \nbrclientgav of the \nbclientgav artifact (91.84\%), which corresponds to \nbrdependency dependency relationships (91.78\%).
+Our analysis covered \nbusage usages of \nbapielementsused different API elements.
 We believe that the results obtained with this large set of APIs and clients represent a good approximation of how clients use popular libraries.

 \textbf{External validity. } Our findings might not generalize to all Java APIs.
-We selected the 99 \lib based on their popularity and on the popularity of \mc.
+We selected the \nblibraryga \libs based on their popularity and on the popularity of \mc.
 We also noticed that these APIs cover a variety of usage domains (e.g., collections, logging, XML parsing).
+As Maven Central is a collection of opensource components\footnote{\url{https://central.sonatype.org/pages/about.html\#what-is-the-central-repository}}, they may not behave as pure end-applications.
+All the client artifacts in our dataset are artifacts from this repository.
+This means that the exact sets of types included in the $Core_{n}$ of the libraries studied in this work could be different when observing a different set of clients.
+Yet, both Qiu and colleagues\cite{qiu2016understanding}, and Lammel and colleagues~\cite{Lammel2011}, observe usages distributions that consistent with ours, on a dataset of Java applications mined respectively on GitHub and SourceForge.
 Consequently, we are confident about the relevance of our study subjects and the scale of their dependency relationships.
-Moreover, all projects under analysis are hosted in \mc and have a well established open-source community of users and maintainers.